pridiltal/staplr/README.md

 staplr
 ======

-This package provides function to manipulate PDF files: merging multiple PDF files into one.
+This package provides function to manipulate PDF files: merge multiple PDF files into one; remove selected pages from a file.

 This package is still under development and this repository contains a development version of the R package *staplr*.